Waterproofing a tent yourself is easy, quick, cheap, and effective! Let me show you how.

-You might be in the situation where you need a waterproof tent.
-And you need one quick.
+You might be in a situation where you need a waterproof tent, and you need one quick.
 Maybe you are not very enthusiastic about backpacking, but you have decided to go on a weekend camping trip with your friends.
-However you are thinking about cancelling the event.
-You don't have a waterproof tent, and buying a new one can cost hundreds of dollars - something you can't afford.
-But fear not!
-If you have any kind of tent, or if you can borrow one from your mates, you can make it waterproof by following the tips in this hub.
+However, you are thinking about cancelling because you don't have a waterproof tent, and buying a new one can cost hundreds of dollars—something you can't afford.

 First of all, you need to determine which areas of your tent need waterproofing.
 Did the waterproof coating of the wall come off?
 Is the floor of the tent leaking?
 Does your tent need a waterproof fly?
 There is no golden rule to waterproofing a tent.
 Different areas of your tent will require different kinds of care.